radish-bdd/radish/README.md

 ***

+# NEXT Branch

+This is the rewrite of radish which might replace the original implementation some day.
+As of today nobody is actively working on finishing that.

 # What is radish?

 radish is a Behavior Driven Development tool completely written in python.
 It supports all *gherkin* language features.
 In addition to that, radish implements a few *unconventional* BDD features such as **Preconditions**, **Scenario Loops**, **Constants** and **Expressions**.